rottweiler puppy love of rottweilers

 Rottweilers also have a tendency to 'lean' against people (a throw-back to their days as cattle drovers), and the weight of an adult dog (or even an adolescent pup) could quite easily knock over a child or light/frail adult.

-When asking 'are Rottweilers dangerous?', it's also important to remember that these are working dogs and a guardian breed.
+When asking ‘are Rottweilers dangerous?’, it’s also important to remember that these are working dogs and a guardian breed.
 They will instinctively protect their home and family if they feel they are threatened.
-They are also territorial and often don't welcome strangers onto their propery unannounced.
+They are also territorial and often don’t welcome strangers onto their property unannounced.

 The good news is that they are very discerning in their approach to guarding, and seem to be aware that their mere physical presence (accompanied by a low growl if necessary), are enough to stop most folks in their tracks.
 True out-and-out aggression is extremely rare in well-bred and properly raised dogs.